-There is no denying that despite significant time and effort spent by general contractors (GCs) and their partners, construction projects of all sizes are plagued by escalating cost-overruns and waste caused by quality issues.
-Installation errors are caught very late, usually when the next subcontractor comes in, or even worse, when projects are handed over and the cost of fixing errors is 10X higher!
+There is no denying that despite significant time and effort spent by general contractors (GCs) and their partners, construction projects of all sizes are troubled by escalating cost-overruns and waste caused by quality issues.
+Installation errors are caught late and based on spot checks, usually when the next subcontractor comes in, or even worse, when projects are handed over and the cost of fixing errors is 10X higher!!!

-Poor installation quality and the effort to fix it are estimated to cost the global $12 trillion construction industry between 5% and 12% every year, resulting in a $1 trillion crisis of lost productivity and margins.
-And this doesn’t even take into consideration the time and effort required to verify the quality of installed work, which adds up to 3% of total project costs on top of immediate rework cost; nor does it include the significant reputational damage involved.
+Poor installation quality and associated rework are estimated to cost the global $12 trillion construction industry around 12% every year, resulting in a $1 trillion crisis of lost productivity and margins.
+This doesn’t even take into consideration the time and effort required to verify the quality of installed work, which adds up to 3% of total project costs on top of immediate rework cost; nor does it include the significant waste, CO2 emissions and reputational damages involved.

-As an industry we’ve tried to fix this problem but progress has been limited.
-We have discussed with several experts and stakeholders in the industry and identified 5 key trends that will increase construction complexity and make things worse.
-But we have also identified best practices used by digital leaders in the industry to turn these challenges into an opportunity to create value and save costs, using the latest technologies.
-For a more in-depth example on how one of our global customers achieved 30% lower rework costs and 23% higher productivity for the construction of their new APAC Headquarters using Contilio 3D AI platform, please read the case study here.
+As an industry we’ve tried to fix this problem by pouring more people at the problem and transferring the risks, but progress has been limited.
+We interviewed several experts and stakeholders in the industry and identified 5 key trends that will increase construction complexity and make things worse.
+But, we have also identified best practices used by industry leaders to turn these challenges into cost savings, enhanced build quality and sustainability measures, using the latest technologies.
+For a more in-depth example on how one of our global customers achieved 30% lower rework costs and 23% higher productivity for the construction of their new APAC Headquarters using the Contilio 3D AI analytics software, please read this case study here.

 The current process: manual, limited outcomes, and little trust